DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 ---
 date: "2020-12-07"
 title: DCP Updates
-description: "Latest updates for the HCA Data Coordinaton Platform (DCP)."
+description: "Latest updates for the HCA Data Coordination Platform (DCP)."
 ---

 # DCP Platform Updates

-## Raw sequencing data and Contributor Generated Matrices for 23 new projects available for download
+## Raw sequencing data and contributor-generated matrices for 23 new projects available for download
 #### May 10, 2021

-* Data Portal now has data for 12.2 million cells, including new standardized analyses for 13 projects as well as raw sequencing data and Contributor Generated Matrices for 23 new projects.
+* Data Portal now has data for 12.2 million cells, including new standardized analyses for 13 projects as well as raw sequencing data and contributor-generated matrices for 23 new projects.

 * The standardized data, including aligned BAMs and cell-by-gene count matrices (Loom format), are derived from: